Noe-J-Nava/interstate_food_trade_replication/readme.md

 **How to cite this article:**

-Nava, Noé J., Ridley, William C., and Dall'Erba, Sandy.
-Forthcoming in the Agricultural Economics.
-"A model of the U.S. food system: What are the determinants of the state vulnerabilities to production shocks and supply chain disruptions?"
+Nava, N. J., Ridley, W., &Dall’erba, S. (2022).
+A model of the U.S. foodsystem: what are the determinants of the statevulnerabilities to production shocks and supplychain disruptions?.Agricultural Economics,1–16.https://doi.org/10.1111/agec.12750

-A working paper can be found in [CREATE](https://create.ace.illinois.edu/files/2022/02/Nava_ridley_dallerba_CREATE.pdf).